SECRET-GUEST/tiny-scripts/windows/files handler/list and rename/README.md

 This will rename all .png files or whatever extension you want in the folder where you placed this program

 => You have to change into the script the extension ".png" if you want to run it for something else than PNG images.

+---

+Furthermore, for more advanced file management options, you might consider using the Macara software, which offers a range of sophisticated functionalities for handling files with greater ease and efficiency.
+Discover its potential here: [Macara GitHub Repository](https://github.com/SECRET-GUEST/Macara).